 Table of Contents

-Straddling Spain's northeastern coast, the beautiful Barcelona is threaded with plenty of things to do and see.
-Barcelona's known for its bustling boulevards, majestic monuments, tasty tapas, turquoise beaches, and wild nightlife.
-There's no doubt that your visit will be full of exciting adventures.
+Straddling Spain's northeastern coast, beautiful Barcelona is threaded with plenty of things to do and see.
+What is Barcelona known for?
+Where do I start: from the city’s bustling boulevards, majestic monuments, and mouthwatering tapas, to its turquoise beaches and wild nightlife; There's no doubt that your visit will be full of exciting adventures.

-Look no further because I've got you covered, whether you're looking for Gaudi's masterpieces, ancient Roman ruins, a football-fueled trip, or a simple taste of local life.
+Look no further because I've got you covered, whether you're looking for Picasso's masterpieces, historic sites, a football-fueled trip, or a simple taste of local life.
 Here are the 7 best things to do in Barcelona, Spain.

 Best things to do in Barcelona, Spain